drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 We order PCBs from AllPCB, JPLPCB, and PCBWay.
 We usually order parts from Digikey, but we also use Mouser and Newark.
 We use Chip Quik no-clean solder paste in a syringe dispenser with fine needle tips that we order separately.
 And we use a reflow oven that we purchased through ebay for about \$200, and sometimes we use a temperature controlled rework heating stage that we purchased through Amazon.

 ### USB connection
 We recommend using a powered USB hub with switches to turn individual USB devices off and on.
-When you shop for this, make sure it can supply at least 1A per port.
+When you shop for this, make sure it supports high-speed (at least USB2.0) and can supply at least 1A per port.
 For example, a powered 7-port USB hub should be able to supply at least 1A x 5V x 7 ports = 35W.

 ### Loading the firmware
 After the boards are assembled, you will need to install the Teensy board in the controller, and compile and load the code into the Teensy.
 You will most likely want to use the Arduino IDE for this.
 Teensy is well integrated into the IDE.
 [See here for setup instructions.](https://www.pjrc.com/teensy/td_download.html)   The Teensy needs to be connected by USB to your host computer for this step.

-The firmware codes are found in the repo in the Firmware/ subdirectory
+The firmware codes are found in the repo in the Firmware subdirectory

 (In the following, the "251208" in the directory and file name, is the date of this version of the firmware.
 If there is a newer version when you read this, use that one.)